letslego/W266-ProjectMIMIC/baseline/README.md

 (15 rows)

 ```
-The baseline will use ONLY the 'Discharge Summary' clinical notes. (note: we may use the other clinical notes for the final project)
+The baseline will  ONLY  use the 'Discharge Summary' clinical notes. (note: we may use the other clinical notes for the final project)

+An example of one discharge summary note can be found at: baseline/psql_files/discharge_note_sample.out

 Previous research represents this documents as bag-of-words vectors [1].
 In particular, it takes the 10,000 tokens with the largest tf-idf scores from the training.